You Don't Need More Marketing · For Physician-Owned Urology Practices

 Founding Partner.
 Market intelligence and targeting.

-Frank brings thirty years of relationships and data inside the medical industry.
-His work is the layer that decides where the marketing aims.
-Market analysis, geographic targeting, referral network mapping, patient demographic intelligence, competitive landscape work.
+Thirty-plus years at the VP, COO, and CEO level inside the medical industry.
+He builds the intelligence layer that decides where the marketing prescription aims — market analysis, geographic targeting, referral network mapping, patient demographic intelligence, and competitive landscape work.
+What a practice gets is marketing pointed in the right direction before a dollar gets spent.

 Founding Partner.
 Practice performance and execution.

-The diagnostic decides what gets prescribed.
+The diagnostic places the practice.
+The call identifies the constraint.
 Three specialists, three layers, one method.

 Take the diagnostic.
 Or book the call.